Have you ever felt guilty for not enjoying God’s Word?

 A quiet time was a few minutes set aside first thing in the morning for prayer and Bible study.

 Unfortunately as a teenager and young adult, this proved to be a problem for me.
-Try as I might, I was just not a morning person.
+I tried to be a morning person, and I tried to be disciplined in my study.

 Over the years, my quiet time became less about getting to know Jesus and more about checking off a box.
-It’s not that I didn’t enjoy learning and reading when I did it.
+It’s not that I didn’t enjoy learning and reading.
 But I felt guilty that my heart wasn’t always in it, or that I was so consistently inconsistent.

 Then one day, I picked up the book Celebration of Discipline.
 To my surprise, I came across this quote,